ombystoma-young/evolutionary-constraint-within-orf/README.md

 The next step is to calculate the mutation rate in the trinucleotide context for each codon.
 According to the work of Samocha K., 2014, the best context for determining the variability of a single nucleotide is the inclusion of both 5’ and 3’ flanking nucleotides.
 We used mutation frequencies for each possible variant (G, T, C for A), specified in Supplement Materials to the work of Karczewski K.J., 2020.
 Thus, for each nucleotide, we considered three possible substitutions in a trinucleotide context.
-At the same time, we consider this base as part of the codon and determine what such a variant leads to: synonymous, missense or nonsense mutation.
+At the same time, we consider this base as part of the codon and determine what such a variant leads to: synonymous, missense or nonsense mutation ([frequencies_count](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/5803ca531e6e99400d1802899676b257c62a029a/freqcounter.py#L151) function in file [`freqcounter.py`](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/main/freqcounter.py)).

 #### Stage 3.
 Computation of PTV mutation rate per window

-Next, we divided the gene into regions of fixed length, scanning window.
+Next, we divided the gene into regions of fixed length, scanning window ([frequencies_per_window](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/5803ca531e6e99400d1802899676b257c62a029a/freqcounter.py#L278) function in file [`freqcounter.py`](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/main/freqcounter.py)).
 We did not fix _window size_ it for all genes, because the length of genes varies very much, and in the case of too small values of the window size, it becomes problematic to resolve long non-conservative regions (if there are any).
 For each window, the sum of the expected frequencies was calculated (example for gene ARFGEF1 presented below).

 ![test_rasterization_dark](https://user-images.githubusercontent.com/90496643/169657497-cd9d0be2-a419-49ee-a576-bae184c2005d.svg#gh-dark-mode-only)
 ![test_rasterization_light](https://user-images.githubusercontent.com/90496643/169657498-dfb865f8-253e-4b86-8a87-2b2800ae27a6.svg#gh-light-mode-only)